codeablehq/expertstatsplugin/README.md

-# Codeable Expert Stats Readme
+# Codeable Expert Stats Plugin Readme
-Contributors: Spyros Vlachopoulos, Panagiotis Synetos, John Leskas Tested up to: WordPress 4.7.2
+*Contributors:* Spyros Vlachopoulos, Panagiotis Synetos, John Leskas

+*Tested up to:* WordPress 4.7.2

 Codeable Expert Stats plugin makes it easy for you to track and monitor your success as an expert on Codeable via an easy-to-understand dashboard for your personal/agency WordPress site.